All Episodes

 Presuming she wins the primary, Mrs. Clinton will go up against a weak Republican candidate this fall.

-Anything can happen in election, but there's a very good chance that she could coast all the way to November without being tested on any important issue.
+Anything can happen in an election, but there's a very good chance that she could coast all the way to November without being tested on any important issue.

 She's entitled.